Hacker News Reader: Best @ 2026-01-28 04:55:50 (UTC)

 Key Claims/Facts:

-• Research workflows: Includes literature search/incorporation (e.g., arXiv), equation/figure/citation refactoring, and converting whiteboard diagrams to LaTeX.
+• Research utilities: Supports literature search/incorporation (e.g., arXiv), equation/citation/figure refactoring, and converting whiteboard diagrams/equations into LaTeX.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-01-28 05:06:26 UTC